 Throughout the world, people love fawning over cute animals.
 In the case of bats, the argument could be made that the smaller the bat, the cuter it is.
 If this is true, then when it comes to the Kitti’s Hog-Nosed Bat, we’ve got the cuteness market cornered.

-If this bat is small, then it’s diet must be small, too.
-Interestingly, this tiny animal is only active for about half an hour throughout the day, and it spends this time snatching small insects out of the air in mid-flight.
-Impressive!
+This tiny animal is only active for about half an hour throughout the day, and it spends this time snatching small insects (flies, flying ants) out of the air in mid-flight.